 - Silicon vendors: Certification demonstrates compliance with CSA standards and allows them to offer pre-integrated kits, modules, and reference designs.

-- Device makers: Using certified silicon platforms can shorten development timelines, lower certification costs, and simplify recertification, particularly when combined with the CSA’s Rapid Recertification and FastTrack Recertification programs.
+- Device makers: Certified chip platforms are expected to shorten development times, reduce costs, and simplify recertification, particularly when combined with the CSA’s Rapid Recertification and FastTrack Recertification programs.

 - Consumers: The broader use of certified silicon platforms could lead to faster product availability, a wider selection of devices, and more consistent performance.